Todd DeSorbo

 Todd DeSorbo (born 1977) has been the head coach of the Men and Women's Virginia Cavaliers Swim team at the University of Virginia since assuming the position in 2017, and in his initial eight years of coaching has led the women's team to seven ACC Championships and a nearly unprecedented five successive NCAA National titles.
-He formerly served as an Associate Coach at North Carolina State University from 2011-2017.
-He served as an Assistant Coach for the 2021 US Tokyo Summer Olympics Women's Swim Team, and in September 2023 was named as the Head Coach for the U.S. Olympic women's team for the 2024 Paris Olympics.
+He formerly served as an associate coach at North Carolina State University from 2011 to 2017.
+He served as an assistant coach for the 2021 US Tokyo Summer Olympics Women's Swim Team, and in September 2023 was named as the head coach for the U.S. Olympic women's team for the 2024 Paris Olympics.

 Early swimming and education

 DeSorbo is a native of Salisbury, North Carolina, born around 1977, and was swimming competitively by the age of ten.
 During his high school years, he was a standout swimmer for Salisbury High School, and Salisbury's Rowan Aquatic Club, where he was particularly proficient in backstroke, freestyle, and medley events.
 On August 11, 1990, swimming for the North Carolina Aquatic Club during the summer, at around twelve he swam with a 200 freestyle relay team that broke the National age group record with a 1:50.35 at the Southern Zone Championships in Orlando, Florida.

 Swimming for Salisbury High at the State Championship meet at the University of North Carolina Chapel Hill's Koury Nadatorium on March 8, 1995, he won the 200-yard Individual Medley, one of his signature events, in 1:57.98 seconds, and the 100-yard freestyle in 48.33.2 seconds, helping Salisbury to come from behind and win the State Swimming Championships.